Feynlady/QuoteQueen/README.md

 - [ ] Find Thalea's brain

 Document list
-- [ ] Finish writing non-functional requirements
+- [x] Finish writing non-functional requirements
-- [ ] Write the rest of user scenarios for user stories - check user stories (if it makes sense)
+- [ ] Write the rest of user scenarios for user stories
 - [ ] Add storyboards (probably not mandatory?)
 - [x] Finish architecture and design
 - [ ] Product WBS
-- [ ] Functional point analysis
+- [ ] Functional point analysis - fill the table and compute raw FP and final FP (with env. factors)
-- [ ] Estimate of the effort and duration of implementation (probably using COCOMO 1) - check if it's right
+- [ ] Estimate of the effort and duration of implementation (probably using COCOMO 1) - according to FP analysis
-- [ ] Schedule
+- [ ] Schedule - gantt chart

 Presentation:
 - [ ] Plan what we should talk about